tournepivoine/shinpokered-fr/README.md

   - sleep now normal-chance hits a pkmn recharging from hyperbeam, but has no effect if it's already status-effected
   - the fly/dig invulnerability bit is cleared when a pkmn hurts itself from confusion or is fully paralyzed
   - psywave damage is always min 1 be it an opponent or yourself (prevents desync)
+  - Fixed Psywave underflow/overflow with levels of 0, 1, and above 170
   - Substitute-related fixes:
     - all hp drain moves (including dream eater and leech seed) miss against substitute
     - substitute will not work if it would bring you to exactly 0 hp